Contrast-Security-OSS/docs/content/user/agent/java/install/CloudFoundry.md

 Once you have the file stored locally, navigate to your Pivotal Ops Manager instance.

-In the Ops Manager click on the "Import a Product" button and select the contrast-security-service-broker-#.#.#.pivotal tile that was downloaded or created in the previous step.
+In the Ops Manager, click on the Import a Product button and select the contrast-security-service-broker-#.#.#.pivotal tile that was downloaded or created in the previous step.

-The tile does require some configuration before we can deploy it.
+The tile requires some configuration before we can deploy it.
 The service broker does **not** offer any service plans by default and requires that at least one service plan be configured before it will allow the tile to be deployed.
-To add a service plan go to the Service Plans tab within the Contrast Tile and click the add button.
+To add a service plan, go to the Service Plans tab within the Contrast Tile and click the Add button.

 <a href="assets/images/Pivotal_Service_Plan.png" rel="lightbox" title="Adding a service plan"><img class="thumbnail" src="assets/images/Pivotal_Service_Plan.png"/></a>